tamirgz/reverse-engineering-reference-manual/README.md

   + [Data Encoding](#-data-encoding-)
 ---

-__NOTE__: from now until the end Jan 2018, I am planning on adding more pics/diagrams to go along with the notes to make them more understandable and easier to read
+__NOTE__: from now until the end Jan 2018, I am planning on adding more pics/diagrams to go along with the notes to make them more understandable and easier to read.
+Stay tuned!

 # .general-knowledge